Homemade Salsa

 - Pulse until blended to desired consistency.
 Refrigerate for a minimum of 1 hour or overnight.

-- Transfer to a serving dish and serve with tortilla chips.
+- Transfer to a serving dish and serve with homemade tortilla chips or loaded nachos!

 Notes